Rise to Success: Career Highlights of Alex Rodriguez

 November 15, 2007: Rodriguez agrees to contract with Yankees

-On November 15, 2007, Alex Rodriguez and the New York Yankees agreed on the basic framework of a 10-year, $275 million contract that would have him playing until he was 42.
-The contract included multimillion-dollar incentives for breaking career home run milestones.
+On November 15, 2007, Alex Rodriguez and the New York Yankees agreed on the basic framework of a 10-year, $275 million contract.
+The contract, finalized on December 13, included incentives for breaking career home run milestones and would have him playing until he was 42.

-In 2007, Alex Rodriguez became the first player in major league history to have at least 35 home runs, 100 runs, and 100 RBIs in 10 consecutive seasons.
-He led the AL in several categories, including home runs (54) and RBIs (156), and won his third Babe Ruth Home Run Award in 2007.
+In 2007, Alex Rodriguez became the first MLB player to have at least 35 home runs, 100 runs, and 100 RBIs in 10 consecutive seasons.
+He led the American League in several categories, including home runs (54) and RBIs (156), and won his third Babe Ruth Home Run Award in 2007.

-In 2007, Alex Rodriguez was named AL MVP and opted out of his contract, then signed a new 10-year, $275 million deal with the Yankees, breaking his own record for the sport's most lucrative contract.
+In 2007, Alex Rodriguez opted out of his contract after the season, then signed a new 10-year deal with the Yankees.
 He also became the youngest player to hit 500 home runs.

-September 3, 2008: Rodriguez hits home run with instant replay review
+September 3, 2008: Rodriguez home run reviewed via instant replay

-On September 3, 2008, Alex Rodriguez hit his 549th home run against the Tampa Bay Rays.
-The play was the first time in MLB history that instant replay was used to review the play and uphold the umpires' ruling.
+On September 3, 2008, Alex Rodriguez hit his 549th home run in a game against the Tampa Bay Rays.
+The play was reviewed using instant replay for the first time in MLB history and the umpires' ruling was upheld.

 In 2008, Alex Rodriguez founded Newport Property Construction, a real-estate development firm.